 That is why the Apostle Paul said the following:

 “For you can all prophesy in turn so that everyone may be instructed and encouraged.”
-1 Cor 14:31
+1 Corinthians 14:31

 A prophecy is a word from God.
 It can be a Word of Remembrance of God’s promises and commandments from the past, a Word of Instruction or Commandment for the present, or a Word of Foresight for the future.
 The bible is the ultimate book of prophecies, and as such is at the center of all teachings and prophecies.